-The voltage is 120/240 single phase three wire service.
+ELECTRICAL SPECIFICATIONS SYSTEM The voltage is 120/240 single phase three wire service.
 The power is delivered to this building via an underground service lateral.
 The amperage rating of this service is 200.
-Copper wire is used for all 120 volt circuits.
-Aluminum is used for some of the 240 volt circuits.
+Copper wire is used throughout the building.
 Non-metallic sheathed cable (Romex) is the type of wiring used throughout the house.
 The grounding of the service is provided by two driven rods.

+UNDERGROUND LATERAL

+SERVICE The underground service lateral was not visible for inspection.
+However, there was 120/240 volt power to the building which suggests that it is functioning as intended.

+SERVICE PANEL LOCATION

+The service panel is located in the garage.